VimmyVerma17/Travel-Tactics-AI-Multi-Agent-Travel-Planner/README.md

 After that, my orchestrator agent takes control and calls the other agents in the correct order.

 1. Research Agent - This agent looks up famous attractions for the city.
 Because Kaggle doesn't allow calling outside APIs easily, I created a small mock database with popular places for cities like Delhi, Tokyo, and Paris.

-This makes the notebook fully runnable without errors.

-3. Weather Agent - This agent gives weather details.
+2. Weather Agent - This agent gives weather details.
 It returns:
 - temperature
 - weather condition